-- o the objectives are the most appropriate way to achieve the purpose of the Act as set out in section 5, 6, 7 and 8 - o overall, the environmental, social and economic benefits of having the proposed objectives, policies and rules within the plan outweighs any costs which may result.
-Therefore these methods are the most effective and efficient method of addressing the issues within the land unit and consequently are the most appropriate method of achieving the objectives. - o the proposed objectives, policies and rules will allow council to carry out its functions under section 31, 72 and 74(1) of the act. - o the methods are consistent with the statutory national and regional planning documents, other acts and non statutory documents including: - New Zealand Coastal policy Statement - Hauraki Gulf Marine Park Act 2000 - Auckland Regional Policy Statement - Auckland Regional Plan: Coastal - Essentially Waiheke A Village and Rural Communities Strategy - The Rakino Way.
+- O The objectives are the most appropriate way to achieve the purpose of the Act as set out in section 5, 6, 7 and 8 - Overall, the environmental, social and economic benefits of having the proposed objectives, policies and rules within the plan outweighs any costs which may result.
+Therefore these methods are the most effective and efficient method of addressing the issues within the land unit and consequently are the most appropriate method of achieving the objectives. - The proposed objectives, policies and rules will allow council to carry out its functions under section 31, 72 and 74(1) of the act. - O The methods are consistent with the statutory national and regional planning documents, other acts and non statutory documents including: - New Zealand Coastal policy Statement - Hauraki Gulf Marine Park Act 2000 - Auckland Regional Policy Statement - Auckland Regional Plan: Coastal - Essentially Waiheke A Village and Rural Communities Strategy